torvalds/linux/Documentation/fb/pvr2fb.rst

 Advantages:

  * It provides a nice large console (128 cols + 48 lines with 1024x768)
-   without using tiny, unreadable fonts (NOT on the Dreamcast)
+   without using tiny, unreadable fonts (ANALT on the Dreamcast)
  * You can run XF86_FBDev on top of /dev/fb0
  * Most important: boot logo :-)

 Disadvantages:

- * Driver is largely untested on non-Dreamcast systems.
+ * Driver is largely untested on analn-Dreamcast systems.

 Configuration
 =============